-Since small talk influences both beliefs and preferences, it likely activates a psychological trigger evolved to stabilize cooperation among group members.
-Research on small-scale societies indicates that several mechanisms allowed them to achieve cooperation, including the development and reliance on social norms, reputation, and reciprocity relationships (Glowacki and Lew-Levy, 2022).
+Since small talk influences both beliefs and preferences, it could activate a psychological mechanism evolved to stabilize cooperation among group members.
+Research on small-scale societies indicates several mechanisms that have allowed them to achieve cooperation, including the development and reliance on social norms, reputation, and reciprocity relationships (Glowacki and Lew-Levy, 2022).
 Interestingly, field studies suggest that initial high levels of cooperation can be achieved even in the absence of communication due to strong shared norms, although communication helps to homogenize group behavior (Ghate, Ghate, and Ostrom, 2013).
-In addition to strong social norms, people also tend to favor members of their own group, as extensively documented in the literature on tribalism.19 Evidence stems from both experimental (Goette, Huffman, and Meier, 2006) and field studies (Ert, Fleischer, and Magen, 2016; Karlsson, Kemperman, and Dolnicar, 2017; Edelman, Luca, and Svirsky, 2017), some of which suggest that group membership can change relatively rapidly (Efferson, Lalive, and Fehr, 2008; Rand et al., 2009), as observed in our experiments.20
+In addition to strong social norms, people also tend to favor members of their own group, as extensively documented in the literature on tribalism.19 Evidence stems from both experimental